envato/pagerduty/README.md

 Installation
 ------------

-Make sure you have installed the two gems that pagerduty depends on: `json` and `curb`.
-Then install pagerduty with this command:
+Install pagerduty with this command:

     gem install pagerduty